wp-plugins/social-media-icons-widget/readme.txt

 == Changelog ==

+= 15.06 =
+* Fixed Undefined index errors.
+* Removed Technorati profile field.
+* Added dailymotion and Twitch profile fields.

 = 14.10 =
-* Added Soundcloud to default list of services
+* Added Soundcloud to default list of services.
-* Implemented slash fix for those running the plugin on XAMMP/Windows (Thanks VictoriousK)
+* Implemented slash fix for those running the plugin on XAMMP/Windows (Thanks VictoriousK).

 = 14.08 =
 * Added prefixes to PHP variables to prevent conflicts with other plugins.

 = 14.07 =
-* Added 500px, Codepen, Envato, Kickstarter, Speaker Deck, Vine
+* Added 500px, Codepen, Envato, Kickstarter, Speaker Deck, Vine.
-* Removed Forrst
+* Removed Forrst.
 * Added ability to filter opening, closing tags and HTML for icon output.
 * Added target="_blank" for links to open in a new window by default.